A detail of the cross vaults and stain glasses in a church in Segovia, Spain

 I refused to eat.

-Notice that in English the negative word is placed after the modal or auxiliary (often in a contraction: shouldn’t, couldn’t, etc.).
+Notice that in English the negative word is placed after the modal or (often in a contraction: shouldn’t, couldn’t, etc.).
 In Spanish, however, the negative no is always placed before the modal.

 No debes hablar.